Diamondback (Willis Stryker): Fictional character biography

-Diamondback later turned up alive.
-He then began to make plans to become a crime lord where he will start in Harlem and then rule the crime on the Eastern Seaboard.
-Upon having his men arrange for a meeting with the crime lords at Club Ultimate, Diamondback planned to have waving network of influence.
-The meeting was crashed by Luke Cage, Iron Fist, and Daredevil.
-After the fight, Diamondback managed to injure Jessica Jones at her apartment by shooting her.
-Diamondback later had a meeting with Black Cat which is crashed by Luke Cage.
-Using toxic dust, Diamondback struck Luke Cage and proceeded to beat him up.
-Unbeknownst to Diamondback, Black Cat dropped Luke Cage off at Night Nurse's location and she was able to cure him.
-After recuperation, Luke Cage, Jessica Jones, and their allies went after Diamondback and attacked him at Club Ultimate.
-Diamondback demonstrated his new abilities like superhuman strength and speed.
-Although he was injured in the fight, Diamondback got away.
-During their stakeout of Club Ultimate, Iron Fist and Jessica Jones were ambushed by Diamondback, where he knocked over Jessica Jones' car and broke Iron Fist's back.
-While gloating over Iron Fist, Diamondback was caught off guard when Jessica Jones attacked him.
-After being defeated by Jessica Jones and Iron Fist, Diamondback was arrested by the police and transferred to a prison, as he was deemed too dangerous to be placed in the county lockup.
-He's placed along with the Punisher, who was captured by Daredevil and Luke Cage.
+Long after his apparent death, Diamondback is revealed to have survived.
+He plans to become a crime lord, starting in Harlem and moving to the eastern seaboard.
+Diamondback meets with several other crime lords at Club Ultimate, which is crashed by Luke Cage, Iron Fist, and Daredevil.
+During a stakeout of Club Ultimate, Iron Fist and Jessica Jones are ambushed by Diamondback, who breaks Iron Fist's back.
+While gloating over Iron Fist, Diamondback is caught off guard when Jones attacks him.
+After being defeated by Jones and Iron Fist, Diamondback is arrested by the police and transferred to a prison, as he was deemed too dangerous to be placed in the county lockup.
+He is transported along with the Punisher, who had been captured by Daredevil and Cage.
 During the ride, Diamondback taunts the Punisher, causing the truck to crash and enabling them to escape.
-He later shows up at Black Cat's apartment, where he shoots her multiple times in retaliation for Cat saving Luke Cage.